rkotze/rkotze.github.io/_posts/2018-04-26-async-await-promise-testing.md

 }
 ```

-Example of **async await** to fetch a Github profile and repositories.
+Example of **async/await** to fetch a Github profile and repositories.

 ```javascript
 async function fetchGitProfile(username) {